parthtr9/cse15l-lab-reports/Lab_Report1.md

    [user@sahara ~]$ pwd
    /home
    ```
    >Takes the user back to the home dierctory because there is no directory specified after the `cd` commmand.
+This is not an error.

 2. Using the command with a path to a directory as an argument: